iheymant/Stalk_InstaGram_User/README.md

 The Apk is Totally Unofficial by Instagram++ , and later enhanced by Me, I can't guarantee The Risk associated with it

+ NEW UPDATE FOR ENLARGING STICKER ON ANDROID 👇
 1(a).
 Visit Unofficial_InstaGram Folder
 1(b).
 Download the Apk , Click "View Raw" to download the file (in case you can't view the Apk file)
 1. Open Folder